nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

+1.  **Accessibility**
-1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
+    * Vax@NUS should work on any _mainstream OS_ as long as it has Java `11` or above installed.
+1.  **Reliability**
-1. Should be able to hold up to 35000 students (NUS undergraduate cohort size) and 35000 appointments without a noticeable sluggishness in performance for typical usage.
+    * Vax@NUS should be able to hold up to 35000 students (NUS undergraduate cohort size) and 35000 appointments without a noticeable sluggishness in performance for typical usage.
+    * A user should be able to use Vax@NUS even while offline.
+1.  **Usability**
-1. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+    * A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+    * A user should be able to use Vax@NUS without a mouse.
+1. **Security**
+    * A user should only be able to access Vax@NUS if they are an authorized UHC staff.
+    * The data in Vax@NUS should not be used or transferred to anywhere else unless authorized.
+1. **Quality**
+    * Vax@NUS should be able to be used by a novice who has never used a data management application.
+1. **Notes about project scope**
-1. The product is not required to export statistics reports to PDF files.
+    * Vax@NUS is not required to export statistics reports to PDF files.
-1. The product is not required to export data for printing.
+    * Vax@NUS is not required to export data for printing.
-1. There should be a mechanism to migrate data so that the application can be used with existing data on different machines.

 ### Glossary